 Cat-5 cabling is short for Category 5, and refers to computer network cables, that are also called Ethernet cables.
 They consist of four twisted pairs of copper wire that are connected with RJ45 connectors that handle speeds of up to 1000 Mbps.
-Twisted pairs is not a new idea, and was invented in the early days of telephone usage.
+Twisted pairs is not a new idea, and were invented in the early days of telephone usage.
 Twisting the wires reduces interference.

 Local area networks, or LAN networks, are wired with Cat-5 cable.
 The cable itself is one of the Commercial Building Telecommunications Wiring Standard that was developed for the computer industry in the 1980s when computers were new to many businesses.

-It is able to handle heavy loads of data, but has a maximum length of 100 meters.
+It is able to handle heavy loads of data but has a maximum length of 100 meters.
 The strength of this cable makes it ideal for businesses that need a strong network to run a lot of computers over.

 There are different categories, but the cables are essentially the same.
 The different categories refer to the speed and load the cables will handle.
 Cat-5 cable also handles 100 Mhz.